sleepjie/Valanar/Valanar Superdocument.md

 The Hado Tribes are a nomadic people who have passed down knowledge of the Hado through multiple generations, using it
 ##### History and Founding
+Drak'Thill is believed to have had no prehistoric inhabitants
 ##### Economy and Currency
 Despite the staggering rate of poverty in Drak’Thill, though Drak’Thill’s merchants trade in the same gold-standard as everywhere else, most of the actual population of Drak’Thill use francs in everyday trading.

 The port cities of Dandebar and One of Drak’Thill’s primary exports is silk, harvested from the larvae of silkwyrms.
 ##### Culture and Society
-Many grapple with exploitation at the hands of the Paschas; the monopolisation of economic resources by these crime syndicates forces many into illegal and often dangerous work, perpetuating a cycle of poverty and dependency.
-Living in isolated cities with limited access to fresh water and other natural resources compounds these hardships, as the scarcity of essential resources leads to frequent conflicts and makes self-sufficiency a constant struggle.

-Given not only the climate but also the lack of any centralised government or formalised laws outside of the rules and dictates of the Triarchy who rule Dandebar (and by extension most of the main trade routes and roads), daily life in Drak’Thill has always been a fight for survival.
-Its citizens, often born into impoverished families, live very frugal lives due to the immense disparity in wealth between the common folk and the Paschas; gentrified merchants and ganglords.
+Given not only the climate but also the lack of any centralised government or formalised laws outside of the rules and dictates of the paschas, daily life in Drak’Thill has always been a fight for survival.
+Its citizens, often born into impoverished families, live very frugal lives due to the immense disparity in wealth between the common folk and the paschas; gentrified merchants and ganglords.

 The crime rate in Drak’Thill is significantly higher than anywhere else in the world as a direct consequence of this inequality; in a land where might makes right, the ultimate path to earning anything is to take it from someone else.
-Violence is a common aspect of daily life in Drak’Thill, as its people must navigate a world where personal security is tenuous, and justice is arbitrary, often depending on the whims of their nearest Pascha.
+Violence is a common aspect of daily life in Drak’Thill, as its people must navigate a world where personal security is tenuous, and justice is arbitrary, often depending on the whims of their nearest Pascha; the monopolisation of economic resources by these crime syndicates likewise regularly forces many into illegal and often dangerous work, perpetuating a cycle of poverty and dependency.
+Living in isolated cities with limited access to fresh water and other natural resources compounds these hardships, as the scarcity of essential resources leads to frequent conflicts and makes self-sufficiency a constant struggle for the average Drak'Thillian peasant.
 ##### Geography and Landmarks
+Drak’Thill encompasses the entire northern region of Sah’Raza; it is an expansive, sunbaked territory defined by its stone ridges, parched lowlands, and sprawling heat-swept basins.
+The climate is dry and scorching, marked by predictable seasons of drought and rare, but torrential inland rain that feed subterranean aquifers and deep-cut wadis.

 ##### Settlements & Structures
-Dandebar was the first city to be settled in the Age of Mists by the famed Khagan Drago Yilmaz and later nicknamed “The Emerald City'' by merchants who commonly visited the city to trade some of its many fineries.
+While there is no centralised authority in Drak'Thill, the capital city has always largely been considered to be Dandebar; it was the first city to be settled in the Age of Mists by the famed Khagan Drago Yilmaz and later nicknamed “The Emerald City'' by merchants who commonly visited the city to trade some of its many fineries.

 Saladaar’s Garden was a grand monument to hedonism and debauchery constructed with the help of very powerful magic and an exorbitant amount of gold believed to have been raided from Draymond payloads.
 ##### Military and Naval Power